UpadhyayAnurag/Problems/src/BinarySearchProblems/README.md

 ### Find Smallest Divisor for Given a Threshold
 - Problem Link: https://leetcode.com/problems/find-the-smallest-divisor-given-a-threshold/
 - Difficulty: Medium
-- Time Complexity: O n (log max - min + 1) where max = maximum in the array and min is minimum in the array
+- Time Complexity: O n (log max) where max = maximum in the array and min is minimum in the array